qian-yang/Variability/README.md

 Variability
 ====
-This is a IDL package to analysis QSO variability and do photometric reverberation mapping (photo-RM) <br>
+This is an IDL package to analysis QSO variability and do photometric reverberation mapping (photo-RM) <br>

 Version
 ----